 Begin Routine Discipline

 Your little one is quickly learning social cues and what it means to be part of a family.
 It is not too early to start disciplining your child.
 This doesn’t mean spanking, time-out’s or expecting obedience.
 Your baby is still a BABY.
-However, you have to begin setting boundaries right away or your child won’t learn that they need to be respected.
+However, you have to begin setting boundaries right away or your child won’t learn that they need to be respectful and obedient.
 Some ways to begin early, gentle discipline:

 - Give very simple commands.
 Make sure they are developmentally appropriate and start small!
 Maybe you can start with “Touch the ball” and see if they follow along.
 Commands don’t have to be demanding or disciplinary.
 It’s simply about letting your child learn what it means to listen and react.